 GNYHA, in partnership with the United Hospital Fund and with support from the New York State Department of Health,

 helped a group of acute and long term care health facilities implement and test a set of evidence-based guidelines to create effective and sustainable antibiotic stewardship programs across the continuum of care.
-Find resources on this topic.
+View all Antimicrobial Stewardship resources.

 Catheter-associated urinary tract infections (CAUTIs) can be prevented by inserting and maintaining urinary catheters